declanbarr/Iris-Data-Set-Project/README.md

     * Will the real iris data please stand up?

 * Type up summary (This would be best to be done immediatley instead of typing everything up at the end)
-    * Find out how to do symbol such as mu
+    * ~Find out how to do symbol such as mu~ requires LaTeX - beyond my current abilities
 #### Summarise the data set
 ##### Completion date: ~12th April 2018~ ~19th April 2018 (using contingency week here)~
 ##### Summarise each investigation as it has been completed